-Stormwater treatment systems serving redevelopment activities shall either meet the appropriate minimum level requirements of treatment set forth above in sections 8.3.2 through 8.3.4.
-However, or provide an applicant may propose a loweralternative level of treatment if the redevelopment project does not fall within an area described in section 8.3.4 above.
-The minimum level of treatment allowable for these sites shall be as follows: sufficient to accomplish:
+Stormwater treatment systems serving redevelopment activities shall meet the appropriate minimum level of treatment set forth above in 8.3.2 - 8.3.4.
+However, an applicant may request approval by the Agency for a lower level of treatment if the redevelopment project does not fall within an area described in section 8.3.4 above.
+The minimum level of treatment allowable for these sites shall be as follows:

-- an 80 percent reduction of the post-development average annual loading of TP and a 45 percent reduction of the post-development average annual loading of TN from the project area; or and - (b) for stormwater systems located within a HUC 12 subwatershed sub-watershed containing an OFW and located upstream of that OFW, a 90 percent reduction of the post-development average annual loading of TP and a 60 percent reduction of the post-development average annual loading of TN from the project area-; and - for stormwater treatment systems located within a HUC 12 sub-watershed which contains an impaired water and located upstream of that impaired water, a level of treatment sufficient to accomplish a post-development condition average annual loading, of those pollutants not meeting water quality standards, that is less than that of the predevelopment condition.
+- (a) an 80 percent reduction of the post-development average annual loading of TP and a 45 percent reduction of the post-development average annual loading of TN from the project area; or - (b) for stormwater systems located within a HUC 12 subwatershed containing an OFW, a 95 percent reduction of the post-development average annual loading of TP and a 60 percent reduction of the post-development average annual loading of TN from the project area.